Twelve key moments in feminism in Catalonia

-In 'Women in Struggle', Pilar Godayol offers an entertaining and well-documented tour of twelve key moments of feminism in Catalonia during the 20th century.
+In 'Women in Struggle', Pilar Godayol presents an engaging and well-documented journey through a dozen key moments in feminism in Catalonia during the 20th century.

 - Pilar Godayol